Education in Egypt

 |British University In Egypt||Club Misr Ismaileya Desert Rd.، EL SHEROUK CITY، Cairo Governorate Egypt,|

 |El Shorouk Academy||Cairo Governorate Egypt,|

-|Menoufiya University||Gamal Abd El-Nasir Shebeen El-Kom Menufia Egypt,|
+|Menoufiya University||Gamal Abd El-Nasir Shebeen El-Kom Menufia Egypt|

-|Beni Suef University||Qism Bani Sweif Bani Sweif Bani Sweif Governorate Egypt,|
+|Beni Suef University||Qism Bani Sweif Bani Sweif Bani Sweif Governorate Egypt|

 Education in Egypt

 The importance of education has always been acknowledged in Egypt.
 In ancient Egypt, the scribes were a revered class.
 Scribe schools were held in temple courtyards and the scribes were instrumental in calculating taxes and record keeping.
 Scribes were very often healers as they were the only ones who could interpret the medical texts.

 Egypt, as we know it today, has an excellent education system and the government has been particularly keen on developing the literacy levels in the country.
 As of the year 2007, about 12% of the government’s expenditure was towards development of the country’s education system.
 The Ministry for Education has been responsible for supervising the operational and financial aspects of educational institutions in Egypt.
 A number of autonomous higher education institutions have been opened and cities like Cairo have seen a number of vocational and business courses on offer for students.
 With international trade opening up the global market, ESOL institutions in Cairo have gained prominence.

 In 1950, the Supreme Council of Universities (SCU) was set up and is currently located at the Cairo University Campus at Giza.
 The SCU is responsible for the coordination between the eighteen government sponsored universities in Egypt (including the Portsaid University) and also in policy making with regard to education and scientific research in these universities.